uwidev/wd-e621-hydrus-tagger/README.md

 The original requirements for this tool called for either python 3.9.x or 3.10.x.
 However, I have gotten it to build in it's current form on python 3.11 (pip 22.3).
 As such, I recommend using python 3.11 to build.
 You should NOT use python 3.12 as it has removed distutils, which is necessary for some of the dependencies and I don't know how I'd go about fixing everything that has broken.
 Sorry.
 Anyways:

 * Python 3.11.x
+* Git 2.45.2 or later
 * Hydrus Network with API key
 * A willingness to google stuff when things go wrong

 ## FOR FIRST TIME INSTALLATION:
-1. Open root folder (folder with this .md file) in cmd and run "python -m venv venv" without quotes
+1. Open the root folder (folder with this .md file) in cmd and run "python -m venv venv" without quotes
 2. Run start.bat in your command line to open the venv
 3. Type "pip install -r requirements.txt" and press enter